originally posted 2/11/2018- updated 12/12/19

 How do I get this magical book?

 But Annie has also generously offered to give away a FREE copy of her e-book to one of my blog readers.
 And who doesn’t love free?
 So we’re going to have a giveaway!

 Giveaway is over- congrats to our winner Tiffany Carter Skillings, IBCLC!

 So Rachel, what EHR system are you using?

 Well, first I tried to use Mobile Lactation Consultant.
 I spent two months and way too much time trying to get it set up to work for me, but in the end I ditched it.
 Some IBCLCs love it; for me, it just wasn’t intuitive and it felt really clunky.

-This December I decided to try ChARM EHR, and now I’m using it for most visits (just not the follow-ups for folks who have a paper chart).
-There are pros and cons, just like with every EHR system.
-ChARM is almost TOO customizable, and it can be hard to niche it down to exactly what I need it to do and no more.
+Next I tried ChARM EHR, and I ended up using it for over a year.
+It was almost TOO customizable, and it was hard to niche it down to exactly what I need it to do and no more.
 It’s built for physicians so a lot of what it does just doesn’t apply to our job.
+Some parts were clunky, and my biggest complaint was their customer service was absolutely terrible.
+If something wasn’t working… I was on my own.

-On the plus side, charting and writing physician reports is WAY faster now.
-That saves me time and means I can see more clients.
-I like that I can access my charts on any device from anywhere as long as I have an Internet connection; no more having to wait to answer an email until I got home because I didn’t have the paper chart with me.
+Because it is browser based I can access my charts on any device from anywhere as long as I have an Internet connection; no more having to wait to answer an email until I got home because I didn’t have the paper chart with me.

-So you’re all switched and 100% paperless and life is perfect?
+So Rachel, you’re all switched and 100% paperless and life is perfect?